subhk/ContourDynamics.jl/docs/src/examples.md

 Complete runnable scripts demonstrating ContourDynamics.jl capabilities.
 Full scripts with file output are available in the [`examples/`](https://github.com/subhk/ContourDynamics.jl/tree/main/examples) directory.

+!!! tip "GPU Acceleration"
+    All examples below run on CPU by default.
+To use GPU acceleration, add `using CUDA` and pass `dev=GPU()` to `ContourProblem` and `RK4Stepper` constructors.
+The velocity computation will run on the GPU while surgery stays on CPU.

 ## Vortex Merger

 Two co-rotating circular vortex patches placed close enough to merge via contour surgery.
 When the separation is less than about 3.3 radii, the patches exchange filaments and eventually merge into a single vortex.